When Rapunzel gets booed, she becomes determined to win over her naysayer, a little old man who is loved by everyone in the kingdom.

-- An Aesop: Although they both come to good terms, Rapunzel and Monty's vitriolic friendship just goes to show that not everyone can entirely like you, and it's okay if they don't.
+- An Aesop: Although they both come to good terms, Rapunzel and Monty's vitriolic friendship just goes to show that not everyone can entirely like you, and sometimes, it's okay if they don't even like you at all.
 It's better to focus on the people who care about you, regardless of one opinion.

 - Alliterative Name: The Goodwill Gopher Grab.